egberts/egberts.github.io-src/content/articles/isp-he-dns/isp-he-dns.md

 };
 ```

-This shared secret key value and `hmac-sha512` will also later on go into HE.NET web dialog of DNS SLAVE setup forms.
+The shared secret key value and `hmac-sha512` will also later on go into the HE.NET web dialog during its DNS SLAVE (Secondary) setup forms.

-# Allow AXFR to HE.NET SLAVES
+# Allow Transfer to HE.NET Secondaries

-Insert/update/replace the following `allow-transfer` statement into this same `zone` clause.
+Inside the `zone` clause block of your domain name, insert/update/replace the following `allow-transfer` statement:

 ```nginx
 allow-transfer {